 A whistle-stop tour of rock; Jadal prove themselves to be competent across the whole genre

 We all have our own musical biases and I am no different.
 Whilst reggae, soul, and disco hit me in three different ways, my love for those genres is more visceral and indescribable than any other.
-Although I am certainly not ‘anti-rock’, it typically takes a lot more for a rock album to get me on an emotional level.
+Although I am certainly not ‘anti-rock’, it typically takes a lot more for a rock album to connect deeply with me on an emotional level.
 Whilst Jadal’s debut album does succeed in doing so at numerous points, which is high-praise for someone who would be comparable to the tinman were I at an AC/DC gig, the overall success of the record is the praise it earns itself on a cognitive level.
-Despite not being a complete connoisseur of the genre, I can identify the vast array of sub-genres on display and the fact that, for the most part, they play each one at a high level.
+Despite not being a complete connoisseur of the genre, I can identify the vast array of sub-genres on display and the fact that, for the most part, they play each one at a high level is something to be admired.
 Whether you’re into Muse, Def Leppard or anything in between, this album will certainly have something for you.

 “Not only is their unconventionally varied composition of tracks what make them stand out, but also their very essence of being one of the first Arabic rock bands in the region.”

 Before I wax lyrical about the successes of the composition by one of the band’s producers and guitarists, Mahmoud Radaideh, I should say that though there are slight criticisms to be made.
-The album runs out of steam after the wonderful Galbi Metlel Ward which features a glorious flamenco guitar sound, similar to that of Malcura, as well as passionate vocals which protest in harmony.
-After this 10th track, on the rollercoaster of rock, one cannot help but feel a bit exhausted as the energy levels significantly drop.
+The album runs out of steam after the wonderful Galbi Metlel Ward, which features a glorious flamenco-rock guitar sound, similar to that of Malcura, as well as passionate protest vocals which accompany the guitar in perfect harmony.
+After this tenth track on the rollercoaster of rock that is Arabic Rocks, one cannot help but feel a bit exhausted as the energy levels significantly drop.
 In comparison to the rest of the album Nsit Ahla Thekra and Rah Bakkir are rather melancholic and miserable dirges, whilst Bayya’ El Kastana is a slow-paced emo rock track, almost as if a Jordanian cover band of Linkin Park, Green Day or Blink 182 significantly reduced their BPM.
-This slight kick in a teeth was seemingly intentional as Jadal were clearly trying to harness the energy of the audience for their final blow-out Al Tobah; a hard-rock track which is the closest the band come to flirting with metal as a genre on the album.
-This is a shame because what could have been an otherwise perfect album ended up leaving me with a sour taste, momentarily forgetting the elation I felt 20 minutes earlier.
+This slight kick in the teeth was seemingly intentional as Jadal were clearly trying to harness the energy of the audience for their final blow-out Al Tobah; a hard-rock track which is the closest the band come, on the album, to flirting with metal as a genre .
+This is a shame because what could have been a pretty much perfect record ended up leaving me with a sour taste, momentarily forgetting the elation I felt 20 minutes earlier.